 If your project requires construction in the public right-of-way, Transportation will review the project, and issue a separate transportation permit for this work as well.
 For more information about right-of-way requirements, contact Transportation at (503) 823-7002.

 Make sure that the design of your retaining wall does not result in a section of the foundation or specifically the “toe” (the outside points of each leg of a structural angle) needing to be placed off of your property.

 Soils and/or structural special inspections

 Soils special inspections and/or structural special inspections may be required prior or during the construction of your retaining wall.

 Soils special inspections may be required for work that includes foundation work of a more complicated nature such as piling, or foundations on steep slopes or large jobs; and retaining walls, landslide slope remediation work or other earthwork-related work.
 Soils special inspection is performed by the geotechnical engineer of record and/or an approved testing agency and is hired for this purpose by the (permit holder) property owner.
-View more information on special inspections in the related webpage.
+Read more about special inspections.

-Step 3: How to apply for a residential retaining wall building permit
+Step 3: Apply for a residential retaining wall building permit

 To apply for a permit, submit the completed building permit application and site, architectural and structural plans (for the area of proposed work and areas affected by such work) and engineering calculations.

 Get step-by-step instructions submitting a permit application request online or in-person.

 For most projects, electronic plans are submitted through the Single PDF process.
 Large scale projects such as commercial new construction are submitted though PDX E-plans and ProjectDox.
 If you are unable to create electronic plans, please call us and we will work with you.